 And today, with recovery still going on more than a year after Sandy and many critics arguing that the Eastern seaboard is no more prepared for a huge weather event than we were last November, it’s clear that future’s not going away.
 (Read more...)

 Roy Scranton is the author of the novel War Porn (Soho Press, 2016) and the philosophical essay Learning to Die in the Anthropocene (City Lights, 2015).
 His journalism, essays, fiction, poetry, and reviews have been published in The Nation, Rolling Stone, the New York Times, LIT, Boston Review, Prairie Schooner, Los Angeles Review of Books, Contemporary Literature, The Appendix, and elsewhere.
 He is also one of the editors of Fire and Forget: Short Stories from the Long War (Da Capo, 2013).
-He holds a Ph.D. in English from Princeton, an M.A. from the New School for Social Research, and will be joining the faculty of the Department of English at the University of Notre Dame in the fall of 2016, where he will teach creative writing.
+He holds a Ph.D. in English from Princeton and an M.A. from the New School for Social Research, and teaches creative writing in the Department of English at the University of Notre Dame.